JovanLukic79/scorbot_control_2/README.md

 It also contains "angle_converter_cpp" node, which was created in order to convert raidians to degrees.
 This is defined in the "angle_converter.cpp" file and this is used becasue ROS uses radians, and arduino (for example) uses degrees.

 This launch file also contains the control manager that launches all the controllers being used.
-In this case, the controller being used to control both the arm joints and the gripper is "position_controllers/JointTrajectoryController". which is provided by ros_control.
+In this case, the controller being used to control both the arm joints and the gripper is "position_controllers/JointTrajectoryController". which is provided by ros_controllers.

 ## Simulation (gazebo.launch)
 ```